Go Backpacking

 No matter what kind of camera you use, we can all achieve better results by learning some photography tips.

-After getting my DSLR camera, I purchased a copy of the Getting Out of Auto ebook, and it was a great introduction to photography and especially how to have an eye for taking better photos.
+After getting my DSLR camera, I purchased a copy of the Getting Out of Auto ebook, and it was a great introduction to photography, especially to developing an eye for better photos.

 I'm still learning a lot about photography (and want to learn more), but here are some things I've learned over the years.